cyekov/Obfvious/README.md

 * To (re)build in a new shell, open a `cmd.exe`, run `env.bat`, `cd` into `build` and `ninja clang`

 **Test:**
+* Testing requires grep and sed, you can install them with chocolatey `choco install grep sed`
 * Open a `cmd.exe`, run `env.bat`, `cd` into `build` and `ninja check-llvm clang-test`

 ## Resources